IBM/cloud-pak-deployer/documentation/cognos_authorization/Cognos Authorization.md

 ## Running the script

-Using the command example provided by the ./assign_CA_authorization.sh command, run the script
+Using the command example provided by the `./assign_CA_authorization.sh` command, run the script with its arguments
 ```
-./assign_CA_authorization.sh \
+# ./assign_CA_authorization.sh \
   https://...... \
   admin \
   ******** \